99x/serverless-dynamodb-local/README.md

 This Serverless 0.5.x plugin help you to setup dynamodb local instance with much needed features to setup your serverless local development environment.
 You can use this with ['serverless-offline'](https://github.com/dherault/serverless-offline) Plugin.

+DynamoDB on your computer requires the Java Runtime Engine (JRE) version 6.x or newer; it will not run on older JRE versions.
+DynamoDB will process incoming requests until you stop it.
+To stop DynamoDB, type Ctrl+C in the command prompt window

 ## Features

 * Automatically downloads dynamodb local
-* Provide you with a set of serverless commands for dynamodb local (e.g launch, stop, relaunch)
-* Allow to specify all the supported commands in dynamodb local (e.g port, inMemory, sharedDb)
+* Allow to specify all the supported parameters in dynamodb local (e.g port, inMemory, sharedDb)
+* Provide you with a set of serverless commands for dynamodb local (e.g seeds, tables)

 ## Installation